$\tau$-lepton pair spin in proton-proton LHC collisions for anomalous dipole moments: Acknowledgment

 \section{Acknowledgment}

 Numerical calculations were partially performed at the PLGrid Infrastructure of the Academic Computer Centre CYFRONET AGH in Krakow, Poland.
-This research was funded in part by National Science Centre, Poland, grant No.~2023/50/A/ST2/00224.
+This research was funded in part by Narodowe Centrum Nauki, Poland, grant No.~2023/50/A/ST2/00224.